Eng-Mouaz-M-AlShahmeh/api_guide/README.md

 * Seamless scrollable sidebar.
 * It appears clear by version and last update date.
 * Optional Privacy Policy and Terms of Use API Integration Guide footer links.
+* Optional variant to change the theme color supports 14 color distributions.
 * Built in accordance with [W3 Consortium](https://www.w3.org) and [OpenAPI Schema](https://spec.openapis.org/oas/v3.1.0) recommendations.

 ## Installation and Basic Usage